dejan2609/tutorial-swarm-storm/README.md

 Type in

 	docker info
-to check cluster status on the manager note.
-You should see really running workers similar to this:
+to check cluster status on the manager node.
+You should see 3 running workers similar to this:

 		Nodes: 3
 		 docker1: 10.10.100.26:2375